The problem we saw

 About

-If you can't explain why a risk number changed, can you really trust it?
-Risk teams shouldn't have to wait overnight to understand a number they need to defend today.
+If a risk number changed and you can't say why, you can't defend it.
+Risk teams shouldn't have to wait overnight to understand a number they need to explain today.

 We built the platform around one idea: valuation, sensitivities, scenarios, and attribution should come from the same analytical foundation.